 Consuming alcohol before or during work is an obvious sign of an alcohol use disorder, but some may not consider arriving to work with a hangover everyday an issue.
 Not only is a hangover unpleasant, with feelings of nausea, headache, and dizziness, it greatly impacts productivity and may add pressure and responsibility to your coworkers so they can pick up the slack.
 Repeating this behavior will lead to resentment from peers and potentially cause isolation.
 Obviously, poor performance at work may lead to termination from employment.
 If a person’s resume has repeated terminations at several different employers, it will give potential future employers concern when hiring and they may choose to go with a candidate who has a better track record.

 Some people with an alcohol use disorder may consider themselves a “functional alcoholic” and believe that they can perform well at work and continue to drink excessively.
 If they have not been fired or arrested, this might lead to denial of acknowledging that their drinking is dangerous.
-Some signs that you or someone you know are a functioning alcoholic is joking about their drinking habits, making drinking the only part of their social life, and being able to drink a larger amount than everyone else.
+Some signs that you or someone you know may be a functioning alcoholic are joking about drinking habits, making drinking the focus of social life, and being able to drink a larger amount than everyone else.
 Friends and co-workers may ignore the symptoms, possibly because the addict is a manager or in a position of authority.
 If someone must drink immediately after work to “unwind” and gets irritable if they have to work late, this is a major sign for concern.
-There have been many famous high-functioning addicts throughout history, but the addiction usually catches up to them.
+There have been many famous high-functioning alcoholics throughout history, but the addiction usually catches up to them.

 Another famous high-functioning addict was actor Samuel L Jackson.
-He started using drugs at age 15, and used heroin, cocaine, and crack cocaine.
+He started using drugs, like Heroin, Cocaine, and Crack Cocaine, at age 15.
 He said, “The whole time I was using, sure, I had a good reputation.
 I showed up on time, I did my lines.
 I was great.
 But there was something that was keeping me from getting to that next place.”
 After getting clean, his acting career took off, earning him an Oscar nomination and becoming a household name.
-High-functioning addicts are not just Hollywood actors and authors.
+High-functioning alcoholics are not just Hollywood actors and authors.
 First Lady Betty Ford is famous for her political activism and eventually becoming the name for the Hazelden Betty Ford Addiction Treatment Center.
-Ford started taking opioids for pain, and then moved on to abuse alcohol and prescription pills.
+Ford started taking Opioids for pain, and then moved on to abuse alcohol and prescription pills.
 After an intervention from her family and Ford seeking treatment, she realized she could create change and provide a recovery facility to help women with the same issue.

 Top 10 Rehab Questions